FlaxEngine/FlaxDocs/manual/scripting/cpp/index.md

 method->Invoke(someCSharpScript->GetOrCreateManagedInstance(), nullptr, nullptr);
 ```

-This code will call parameter-less, member function named *CallMe* from the given object.
+This code will call a parameter-less, member function named *CallMe* from the given object.

 To call C\+\+ from C# simply expose your type with `API_CLASS` to C# and expose the given method with `API_FUNCTION` tag too.
 The build tool will generate the glue code for native methods invocation from C#.